 The City of Pittsburgh requires an Electrical Trade License to perform electrical work within the City of Pittsburgh.

 Trade licenses are issued for the purposes of verifying an individual's qualifications for performing trade work.
 Trade licenses are issued to indivuals, not companies.
 In order to obtain permits, trade license holders must further provide a tax compliance letter from the City Finance Department, a certificate of general liability insurance, and evidence of worker's comp insurance or an affidavit of exemption, as outlined in our Rules and Regulations.

 All Department of Permits, Licenses and Inspections fees change annually.
 Consult the Current Fee Schedule for new applications, renewals, and late fees.

 A 60 day grace period begins when your license expires.
-A late fee will be charged the day after your license expires.
+A late fee will be charged 30 days after your license expires.
 If your license is not renewed within 60 days of expiration, it is considered lapsed and closed.
 All contractor and trade licenses expire a year from the date of issuance.

 - Looking for additional info or clarification on your license requirements?

 - Click the link here, select "Non-authorized Candidates" and follow these instructions to schedule your exam

 - Type or paste one of the following codes in the form entry box beneath the "Available Exams" heading: T16, G16, or F16 and hit Enter/Return.
 This will bring up a link for your chosen version of the National Standard Master Electrician Exam.

 - Clicking this link will bring up the test details.
 View the testing policies for this exam and click "Schedule this Exam".

 - You will have to create an account with Pearson Vue prior to scheduling and paying for your exam.
 Once you create your non-authorized contractors account, return to the exam page.